ElectronicsTinkerer/3D-Printable-MEMS-Mirror/kicad/README.md

 ## Known Issues
 * The heatsinks currently on the KiCad boards are inadequate for the output amplifiers if running at greater than about 0.5A output current.
 (Active cooling is required)
+* The 2.5V regulator's pinning is rotated 120 degrees clockwise from what it should be, so check the datasheet and schematic before soldering.
+This should be fixed some time in the future.